Oat Milk vs. Almond Milk In Coffee: Which Should You Add?

 Double Check Nutrition Labels

-No matter which plant-based milk you choose, there’s an important universal tip to follow to ensure that you’re drinking a good one: read the nutrition panel.
+No matter which plant-based milk you choose, there’s an important universal tip to follow: read the nutrition panel.

 “Plant-based milks vary a lot with their nutrition content,” explains Sharon Collison, a registered dietitian and instructor of clinical nutrition at the University of Delaware.
 The nutritional content (and added sugar) can vary from brand to brand.